doersino/apple-photos-export/README.md

 # apple-photos-export

+**Please note that this script is written to fit my (admittedly weird) use case.
+No care was taken to make it particularly useful to anyone else, most notably it's *not an all-purpose backup tool*.
+Continue reading to find out what exactly it does.**

 Back when I was using an Android-powered Nexus 5 and Dropbox's "Camera Uploads" feature, everything was great:

 1. The phone would save photos (whether HDR or not) as `.jpg`, videos as `.mp4` and screenshots as `.png`.